longhornopen/laravel-celtic-lti/README.md

             ...
 ```
 * Create a Platform database entry for each installation of your app, using either:
-  * the artisan commands provided by this package
+  * the artisan commands provided by this package (see (this repo's Wiki)[https://github.com/longhornopen/laravel-celtic-lti/wiki] for details)
   * the methods of the PlatformCreator class in this package
   * or your own custom PHP code, as described in (the Celtic docs)[https://github.com/celtic-project/LTI-PHP/wiki/Usage#initialising-a-platform]
 * Install your tool in your LMS.
 All LTI URLs should be the '/lti' route you created above.

 ## Contributing

-We gladly accept Github issues containing bug reports or suggestions for improvement.
+We gladly accept GitHub issues containing bug reports or suggestions for improvement.

 Pull requests or other offers of development help are appreciated.
 If you're wanting to contribute a large change, please open an issue and let us know.